Tuesday, October 31, 2017

 Jesus went on to say, 'What is the kingdom of God like?
 What shall I compare it with?
 It is like a mustard seed which a man took and threw into his garden: it grew and became a tree, and the birds of the air sheltered in its branches.'

-Again he said, 'What shall I compare the kingdom of God with?
+Again He said, 'What shall I compare the kingdom of God with?
 It is like the yeast a woman took and mixed in with three measures of flour till it was leavened all through.'

 • The Kingdom of God is similar to yeast.
 Yeast is put into three measures of flour.
-In the Hebrew culture yeast was considered a factor of corruption so much so that it was eliminated from their houses, in order not to contaminate the feast at Passover which began precisely with the week of the unleavened dough.
+In the Hebrew culture yeast was considered a factor of corruption so much so that it was eliminated from their houses, in order not to contaminate the feast at Passover which begins with the week of the unleavened dough.
 In the ears of the Jews the use of this negative element, to describe the Kingdom of God, was a reason to be disturbed.
 But the reader is able to discover the convincing force: it is sufficient to put a very small quantity of yeast in three measures of flour in order to get a big amount of dough.
 Jesus announces that this yeast, hidden or that has disappeared in three measures of flour, after a certain amount of time, leavens the whole dough.

 4) Personal questions